 - Using a scant amount of oil—just enough so the seasoning has something to adhere to— lightly brush one tortilla and sprinkle with seasoning.

-- Cut stacks into 6ths, and arrange on foil lined baking pans.
+- Cut stacks into 6ths, or into strips, and arrange on foil-lined baking pans.

 - Bake for 20-minutes or to a golden color.

-- Taste test one to make sure their crispy.
-If not, return them to oven for a few more minutes.
+- Taste test one to make sure they’re crispy.
+If not, return them to the oven for a few more minutes.

 - Transfer to wire rack and repeat the process for remaining tortillas.